 I’ll admit, this was a huge disappointment.
 My script had finally landed inside one of the biggest agencies in town and they “hated it.”
 Well, a reader hated it, but it didn’t matter because no agent was going to read it there.
 It was D.O.A. in their eyes.
 I asked myself, “Could I have been that wrong about my script?
 It nearly won several prestigious screenwriting competitions, so how could this agency hate it so much?”
 I picked my jaw up from the floor, brushed myself off and soldiered on.
 No rejection was going to stop me from pursuing my dream.

-I am proof that it really does happen if you stay in the game.
+I am proof that it really does happen if you stay in the game and follow your disciplines.
+Since then I’ve had five more films produced for a total of six, I’ve been hired for a dozen screenwriting assignments and currently working on number twelve and it’s my twenty-seventh feature length screenplay.
 If you quit, you’re guaranteed of never having any success as a screenwriter.
 Sure, it was a tremendous amount of hard work, sacrifice and luck, but luck is what happens when preparation meets opportunity, right?
 Will you be ready when your lucky moment arrives that will jump-start your screenwriting career?
 If you keep your focus on the work and strive to always be at the top of your game, you’ll be ready for anything Hollywood throws at you.
 Don’t wait for your “big break,” go out and make it happen.
 Always be a consummate professional in your attitude and the way you handle your screenwriting career.
 Keep your focus on your craft and becoming a better writer.
 Learn everything about the business side of the industry.
 Stay hungry for success and press on with unwavering faith, even in the darkest hours of adversity.